mujeeb8/Filesystem-exec-MCP/README.md

 }
 ```

-Remove `--allow-exec` if you only want the filesystem tools.
+Remove `--allow-exec` if you don't want to use command execution tools.

 ## Tools